leonardoairoldi/leonardoairoldi.github.io/_posts/2024-09-08-radiation-detection-systems-notes.md

 📗  [Link to the notes](/assets/radiation-detection-systems-notes/RadiationDetectionSystems_HandNotes.pdf)

-{% include gallery layout="half" id="gallery-diff-images" %}

-Some pretty photos from the RDS lab activities.
+{% include gallery layout="half" id="gallery-diff-images" caption="Some pretty photos from the RDS lab activities" %}